Lindsay Collins: Background

 Collins is the grandson of Australian international Lionel Williamson.

 Playing career

 Early career

 From 2014 to 2016, Collins played for the Brisbane Broncos' NYC team.
 In July 2015, he played for the Queensland under-20s team against the New South Wales under-20s team.

 2017

 In 2017, Collins joined the Sydney Roosters.
 In round 12 of the 2017 NRL season, he made his NRL debut for the Roosters against the Canberra Raiders.
+On 24 September, Collins played for Wyong in their NSW Cup grand final loss against Penrith.

 2018

 Collins made 8 appearances for Easts in 2018 including the week one finals victory over Cronulla and the preliminary final victory over Souths but was not included in the victorious grand final side which defeated Melbourne 21-6.

 2019

 Collins played 14 games for the Sydney Roosters in the 2019 NRL season.
 He played in the preliminary final victory over Melbourne but was not selected to play in the 2019 NRL Grand Final which the club won over Canberra.